Create A Bird Feeding Station in 7 Simple Steps! (2021)

 Birds like to feel safe and have a quick getaway in case of predators.
 Many birds (such as cardinals) will hang out in shrubs or trees around your feeders until they feel comfortable enough to come out and eat.

-Use native plants to offer additional perching areas.
+Use native plants to offer perching areas, food, and shelter.

-My recommendation is to do some landscaping around your yard with native trees and shrubs.
+My recommendation is to do some landscaping around your yard with native trees, flowers, and shrubs.
 Native plants not only provide birds with perching and hiding areas, but they also attract more insects than exotic species, which offers a natural food source.

 Don’t place your bird feeding station too close to a tree or fence.